PlaceOS/docs/tutorial/backend/room-booking-import.md

-# Room bookings
+---
+title: Import Bookable Rooms
+description: Steps required to import existing rooms into PlaceOS
+sidebar_position: 2
+---

 The PlaceOS room bookings module performs multiple roles:

-* a cache of upcoming bookings for staff apps
+  * A cache of upcoming bookings for staff apps
-* data for realtime analytics (room booked, in-use, empty, etc)
+  * Data for realtime analytics (room booked, in-use, empty, etc)
-* data for room booking panel displays
+  * Data for room booking panel displays
-* data for maps
+  * Data for maps

-A typical configuration consists of
+A typical configuration consists of:

-* a system with a resource email addresses defined
+  * A system with a resource email addresses defined
-* a unique instance of the PlaceOS Bookings module for that room (logic module)
+  * A unique instance of the PlaceOS Bookings module for that room (logic module)
-* a shared instance of the PlaceOS Calendar module, for making requests to the calendaring system
+  * A shared instance of the PlaceOS Calendar module, for making requests to the calendaring system

 The script below runs through the level zones and updates any systems with a resource email address to the standard configuration.

 ## Prerequisites

-Obtain the client id and secret from the domains tab in backoffice.
+Obtain the client ID and secret from the domains tab in backoffice.
 Then you can use any valid administration account credentials for that domain.

-* create a calendar module that will be shared between all systems, note the module id
+  * Create a calendar module that will be shared between all systems, note the module ID
-* add the Bookings driver to the system and note the driver id
+  * Add the Bookings driver to the system and note the driver ID

 ## Room bookings import script

-The only dependency is the PlaceOS crystal client
+The only dependency is the PlaceOS crystal client.

 ```yml